lyons-heidi/DocusignTakeHome/README.md

 ## Unit Testing:
 I wrote unit tests that cover all of the example edge cases to consider in the prompt.

+## Manual Testing:
+To test manually, build and run the program.
+A console will appear where you can enter in a command or enter quit to exit the program.
+After each command is entered, the program will display the string output response.

+## Notes:
+I chose to separate the user interface (Program class) from the business logic and input parsing (Person class).
+The Person class does both the string parsing and the business logic because they seemed very related.
+Ideally they would be separated but for this project I kept them in the same class, in different methods.

+My background is primarily in Python, so I used Microsoft's online documentation to help refresh my memory on C# syntax/styling.